WordPress Website Images 101- Everything You Need to Know

 If you can’t find what you are looking for on these sites then there are paid sites such as https://istockphoto.com or https://stock.adobe.com

 There’s also the option to have photos taken for your WordPress website images.
-If you are going to be having them taken by a photographer I suggest having. amix of landscape and portrait images and if you are using images for headers and they are photos of you stand to either the right or left of the photo so that the other side can have writing on for your header when you put it on your website (such as in my main header on the home page of my website.)
+If you are going to be having them taken by a photographer I suggest having a mix of landscape and portrait images.
+Likewise, if you are using images for headers,and they are photos of you, stand to either the right or left of the photo so that the other side can have writing on for your header when you put it on your website (such as in my main header on the home page of my website.)

-Then there’s sizing, sizing is a minefield as it depends on where you image is and what shape your image is etc. there are so many variables.
-There are image size guides out there depending on your theme which give estimated image sizing but if you want to know the exact sizes your image should be I created a video to show you exactly how:
+Then there’s sizing, what is the optimum size?
+Sizing is a minefield, as it depends on where your image is and what shape your image is etc. there are so many variables.
+There are image size guides out there, depending on your theme, which give estimated image sizing.
+I have popped one on here to make life a little easier for you.

-Image sizing is really important susually one of the biggest reasons that you get a slow loading websites.
-The search engines and your visitors have a slow loading website so using correctly sized images is a must.
-Otherwise what happens is is that when your browser loads your website it has to resize the image before the page loads.
+Image sizing is really important because it is usually one of the biggest reasons that you get a slow loading websites.
+To avoid the search engines and your visitors having a slow loading website use correctly sized images, it is a must.
+Consequently what happens, is that when your browser loads your website it has to resize the image before the page loads.
 Have a few images?
 It can add extra precious seconds to your loading speed.

-Another way to speed up your images loading is to use image optimisation and I always recommend the Smush plugin for this, this plugin will automatically optimise your images for you and you can also switch on the toggle to show incorrectly sized images just to double check.
+Another way to speed up your WordPress website images loading speed is to use image optimisation and I always recommend the Smush plugin for this, this plugin will automatically optimise your images for you and you can also switch on the toggle to show incorrectly sized images, just to double check.

 If you do need to resize images you can use various software such as Photoshop or Affinity or there are many free websites that you can Google and find that will resize your images for you.
-You can also resize them in WordPress by going to Media in the WordPress dashboard then clicking on the image you want to edit and click edit underneath, you can then crop and scale the image.
+You can also resize them in WordPress by going to Media in the WordPress dashboard.
+Click on the image you want to resize and click edit underneath, you can then crop and scale the image.

-TOP TIP for WordPress website images is that I often have people asking me why a few images in a line are not the same size, WordPress doesn’t automatically size images for you so if you have a row of images you need to make sure they are exactly the same size before placing them on your page.
+TOP TIP for WordPress website images.
+I often have people asking me why a few images in a line are not the same size?
+It is simple.
+WordPress doesn’t automatically size images for you, so if you have a row of images you need to make sure they are exactly the same size before placing them on your page.

-So that should be most of your questions answered but if you have more then the place to be is inside my tech support membership, The Tech Tavern – See you there!
+So, that should be most of your questions answered.
+However, if you have more qestions then the place to be is inside my tech support membership, The Tech Tavern – See you there!